dkstiler/wireguard-mistborn/README.md

 - want to limit or stop data collecting services
 - want to prevent being detected/blocked for using a proxy or VPN service

+See the [Mistborn Network Security](https://gitlab.com/cyber5k/mistborn/-/wikis/Mistborn-Network-Security) wiki page to see the network scan results for Mistborn.

 Mistborn depends on these core open source technologies:
 - [Docker](https://www.docker.com/why-docker): containerization
 - [Wireguard](https://www.wireguard.com): secure VPN access